Seshadri constants of indecomposable polarized abelian varieties: Introduction

 \section{Introduction}

 Let $X$ be a smooth complex projective variety and $L$ an ample line bundle on $X$.
-To measure the positivity of $L$ at a point $x\in X$, Demailly defines the \textit{Seshadri constant} of this data to be
+To measure the positivity of $L$ at a point $x\in X$, Demailly defines the \textit{Seshadri constant} of $L$ at $x$ to be

 where the infimum is taken over all reduced and irreducible curves $C$ on $X$ containing $x$.
-In some sense this invariant encodes from numerical and infinitesimal perspectives all the "minimal curves" through $x$ (see \cite[Section~5]{PAG} for a nice introduction in the field).
+This invariant encodes numerically all the "minimal curves" through $x$.
+It can also be seen from an infinitesimal perspective (see \cite[Section~5]{PAG} for a nice introduction in the field).

 Two lines of research became prominent in the area.
-In \cite{EL93, EKL95, N96} differentiation techniques lead to strong lower bounds on Seshadri constant, when $x\in X$ is very general.
+First, differentiation techniques, used in \cite{EL93, EKL95, N96}, lead to strong lower bounds on Seshadri constant, when $x\in X$ is very general.
 Second, it turns out that these invariants are connected to other fields of geometry.
-They appear in K\"ahler geometry \cite{Ny15,Ny18} and diophantine approximation problems \cite{MR15}, are linked to convex geometry \cite{KL17} and positivity issues of abelian varieties \cite{LPP11, Loz18, KL19, Loz20}.
+They appear in K\"ahler geometry \cite{Ny15,Ny18}, diophantine approximation problems \cite{MR15}, convex geometry \cite{KL17} and positivity issues of abelian varieties \cite{LPP11, Loz18, KL19, Loz20}.

 The main goal of this note is to give credence to a conjectural picture on lower bounds of Seshadri constants on abelian manifolds.
-So, let $(A,L)$ be a $g$-dimensional abelian variety.
-Due to the group structure on $A$, the Seshadri constant of $L$ doesn't depend on the base point.
-Denoting it by $\epsilon(L)$, then differentiation techniques, see \cite{ELN94}, lead Nakamaye \cite{N96} to prove that
+So, let $(A,L)$ be an abelian variety of dimension $g\geq 1$.
+Due to the group structure on $A$, the Seshadri constant $\epsilon(L)$ of $L$ doesn't depend on the base point.
+Thus, differentiation techniques from \cite{ELN94} lead Nakamaye \cite{N96} to prove that

-Equality holds if and only if $(A,L)$ is a product of an abelian subvariety and an elliptic curve.
+The equality holds if and only if $(A,L)$ is a product of an abelian subvariety and an elliptic curve.
+Consequently, Nakamaye asked whether indecomposable pairs have much larger Seshadri constants.